AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/technology.md

 - **Elasticsearch**—Search for Adobe Commerce version 2.2.x and later.

+- **OpenSearch**—Search for Adobe Commerce version 2.4.6 and later.

 - **Galera**—Database cluster with one MariaDB MySQL database per node with an auto-increment setting of three for unique IDs across every database.

 ## Features and benefits